 Why perform a Patent Search?

 There are many reasons why an inventor should spend time searching and educating themselves about existing patents and published patent applications, which are similar or related to the inventor’s idea.
 First, in order for your new idea to be patentable it must be new or novel.
 To be new or novel, means you typically have a new part, element, feature, or step in a process that no other patent contains.
 To know if you have a new part, element, feature, or step in a process you must research all of the existing patents and published patent applications.
 Where do you look for existing patents?
 Search online, at United States Patent Office or Google Patent Search or FreePatentsOnline.
+Search US Patent Office Search to to perform a US patent application search to see if your invention is already patented.
+It is advisable for every inventor to at least do a preliminary search of US patents on their own, such as via Google patent search to review Google patents.
 Download pdf files of any relevant patents and published patent applications and identify their parts and features.
 Step back and compare your invention’s list of parts to the parts and features found during your patent research and determine whether you have a new part or feature.
 If yes, you may have a new idea that can be protected by a patent.

 How to do a Patent Search yourself?

 - How to conduct a Patent Search?
 In order for an invention or idea to be patentable your invention must be new meaning you have a new part, element, feature, or step in a process as compared to other patents and patent applications.
 So how do you perform a thorough and accurate US PatentSearch?
 Have you found all the related or similar US patents and patent applications?